Rissiana: Literacy

+The literacy rate is about 75% and the younger generation is much committed for higher education for which they have to travel to big cities.

 Economy

 The economy of Rissiana is mainly based upon agriculture.
 The land of Rissiana is very fertile, but the subsoil water is brackish, forcing farmers to rely upon a meager canal supply which is meager.
 For this reason, Rissiana has seen a major decline in agriculture.
 However, sufficient wheat, maize, sugarcane, guavas, Kinnow, jaman, and fodder are produced here.
 These crops both satisfy the local needs and are sold in the grain market of nearby Samundri.
 The younger generations of Rissiana increasingly leave the area and move to cities to find employment and higher education opportunities.
 The area around Rissiana is irrigated by a distributary of British-built Canal 'Gogera Branch' that is also abbreviated as GB.
 Hence, the official number of village is 138 GB.

 Ethnic makeup

 Nearly all the inhabitants of Rissiana Khurd migrated to Punjab, India.
 Majority, people belonging to major castes are living in this village.
 These three castes include Rajput, Jutt, and Gujjar.
 Besides the majority of Muslims inhabitants, there are also living a few Christians in the village.